 Ride through vineyards, spot wild kangaroos or even sign up for the wetland tour which goes through a 45-hectare native bird Sanctuary.
 You can book directly at the Hunter Valley resort or drop them an email ([email protected]) to book.

 Every year between May and November, tens of thousands of whales migrate along the NSW coast which makes Port Stephens the perfect vantage point for spotting humpback whales and dolphins.

 Most whale watching cruises take about three to three and a half hours but if you prefer a bit of speed, hop on the Whale Watch Express.
 This alternative brings you out on a speed boat so the tour time is cut by half.

 Meeting Point: Teramby Rd, Nelson Bay NSW 2315, Australia

-Other popular places to spot whales in Port Stephens include the Boat Harbour (Noamunga Street) and the summit of Mount Tomaree (a 30-minute hike up) both are free to access.
+*Pro-tip: Check out the Boat Harbour (Noamunga Street), or the summit of Mount Tomaree (a 30-minute hike up) to spot whales for free.

 7) Quad biking on Stockton Sand Dunes

 Spanning 4,200 hectares, the infamous Stockton Sand Dunes is where you’ll find the largest moving sand dunes in the Southern Hemisphere.
 And when there are sand dunes, there’s bound to be opportunities for a good dose of adrenaline.
 Our favourite was exploring the dunes on quad bikes.
 The hour-long tour starts from smaller slopes and gradually preps you for the highest one in the area.
 It’s almost like a leap of faith as you won’t see how steep the slope is until you’ve gone over the edge.